 Updated October 28, 2016 with a nesting of Omphalosaurus as a sister to Largocephalosaurus, an aquatic diapsid, basal to enaliosauria.

 Known from only a few scraps (ribs, vertebrae) plus a few skull pieces that few paleontologists can confidently identify (and some very strange ones they can!), Omphalosaurus has baffled workers for over a hundred years.
-Considered “aberrant and fragmentary” by Maisch (2010), Omphalosaurus as been nested in and out of the Ichthyopterygia because there are no closely related sister taxa.
-It really is ‘out there,’ pretty much all alone.
+Considered “aberrant and fragmentary” by Maisch (2010), Omphalosaurus has been nested in and out of the Ichthyopterygia because there are no closely related sister taxa.
+It really was ‘out there,’ pretty much all alone.
+Here in the large reptile tree (subset Fig. 4) Omphalosaurus nests with Largocephalosaurus outside the base of the Enaliosauria.

 Meriam (1906, 1908, 1911) erected the genus based on a fragmentary skull with two associated vertebrae from the middle Triassic of Nevada.
 He considered it a distinct sort of reptile possibly related to placodonts or rhynchosaurs based on the button-like and disordered dentition.